SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 If anything listed below you have issues with, please come back to this!

-### The game won't appear no matter which compatibility mode I use!
+## The game won't appear no matter which compatibility mode I use!

-First step will be to change **DPI settings**, right click **• Sega Rally.exe •** > Properties  Under "Change high DPI settings" click the ☑ for "override high DPI scaling behaviour"
+First step will be to change **DPI settings**, right click **• Sega Rally.exe •** > Properties > "Change high DPI settings" click the ☑ for "override high DPI scaling behaviour"

 You could try [dxwnd](https://sourceforge.net/projects/dxwnd/) A software that helps win32 software run

-### When trying to run the DAEMON Tools setup, windows defender shown a warning of PUA:Win32/Puamson
+## When trying to run the DAEMON Tools setup, windows defender shown a warning of PUA:Win32/Puamson

 From what i can tell, it's mostly a warning that its an ad based malware, it should be safe to continue due to it bundling a crappy **VPN** service.